apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

     * All the references are collected in the DataStore in a file with the format `references-[repository-id]` (e.g. references-988373a0-3efb-451e-ab4c-f7e794189273).
 * One completion of the above process on all repositories, the sweep phase needs to be triggered.
-    * This can be executed by running `MarkSweepGarbageCollector#collectGarbage(false)` on one of the repositories,
-    where false indicates to run sweep also.
+    * This can be executed by running `MarkSweepGarbageCollector#collectGarbage(false)` on one of the repositories, where false indicates to run sweep also.
-    * The sweep process checks for availability of the references file from all registered repositories and aborts otherwise.
+    * The sweep process checks for availability of the references file from all registered repositories (all repositories corresponding to the `repository-[repositoryId]` files available) and aborts otherwise.
     * All the references available are collected.
     * All the blobs available in the DataStore are collected and deletion candidates identified by calculating all the blobs available not appearing in the blobs referenced.
 Only blobs older than a specified time interval from the earliest available references file are deleted. (last modified say 24 hrs (default)).
+The earliest references are identified by means of a timestamp marker file (`markedTimestamp-[repositoryId]`) for each repository.

 The shared DataStore garbage collection is applicable for the following DataStore(s):